KUT KUTX Studios Podcast Website

 - Designed an improved front-end experience as well as a backend dashboard

-KUT and KUTX Studios website launched in December 2020.
+KUT and KUTX Studios website was awarded a Web Excellence Award.

 The scope of this project included a full website design with the intent of creating a wider web presence for KUT and KUTX podcasts.